-- In EU: the device conforms to the Essential Requirements according to Annex I of Council Directive 93/42/EEC for medical devices (MDD) and essential requirements and other relevant provisions of Directive 1999/5/EC (R&TTE). - The declaration of conformity may be consulted at www.resound.com - In US: FCC CFR 47 Part 15, subpart C, section 15.249 - Other identified applicable international regulatory requirements in countries outside EU and US.
-Please refer to local country requirements for these areas. - Products are categorized as receiver category 2 according to EN 300 440 In Canada these hearing instruments are certified under models: VE312, IC: 6941C-VE312.

-- This Class B digital apparatus complies with Canadian ICES-003.
+- In the US: FCC CFR 47 Part 15, subpart C, section 15.249 - Other identified applicable international regulatory requirements in countries outside the US.
+Please refer to local country requirements for these areas. - Products are categorized as receiver category 2 according to EN 300 440 - In Canada these hearing instruments are certified under models: VE312, IC: 6941C-VE312. - This Class B digital apparatus complies with Canadian ICES-003.
 Cet appareil numérique de la classe B est conforme à la norme NMB-003 du Canada. - Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference, including interference that may cause undesired operation of the device. - In Japan, this device has been granted a designation number by Ministry of Internal Affairs and Communications under "Ordinance Concerning Technical Regulations Conformity Certification, etc., of Specified Radio Equipment (特定無線設備の技術基準適合証明等に関する規則) 'Article 2-1-19.'
 This device should not be modified (otherwise the granted designation number will be invalid)."